 Paris has recently retired and moved to Hastings from Winchester.
 She worked at an international computer services company where she was out as a trans gender person.
 She was actively involved in the trans community in Southampton, and was secretary and treasurer of Winchester Cathedral bellringers for 12 years.

 Tony has worked in a voluntary capacity for many years within many organizations and sectors of society.
 As an artist, designer and welfare campaigner he has actively fought to combat prejudice through the dissemination of clear and accurate information.
 He currently runs a private massage practice which he originally set up when he realised that friends who were HIV+ were having to travel to Eastbourne to receive a massage.
 He is still actively involved with Hastings Ethnic Minority Advice Service (HEMAS) and also continues to pursue his interest in the arts both as an artist and passionate observer.

 Mark is a teacher, assessor and therapist in the realm of health and social care.
-Resident in Hastings since 2012, Mark is a recent addition to the HRRA committee and is plunging headlong into a more direct involvement with the local LGBT community through working with the Rainbow Alliance and also helping to organise Hastings Pride.
+Resident in Hastings since 2012, Mark is committed to the local LGBT community through working with the Rainbow Alliance and also helping to organise Hastings Pride.

 Rich has been working in tourism overseas for many years, where he was involved in sexual health with young migrants in the sex trade in Greece.
 Recently returned to the UK, he’s involved locally volunteering for various homeless charities/community groups and has an interest in youth work.
 Is hopefully going to be studying a course in LGBT and Homelessness.